-Overview of procedure.
+Overview of Procedure

 Each tense was trained across three phases that were derived from Spanish language textbooks: tense rules (Phase 1), suffixes (Phase 2), and verb conjugation practice (Phase 3).
 For each tense, the following occurred:

-Phase 1 involved learning the four defining rules for the tense (Table 1).
+Phase 1 involved learning the four defining rules for the tense (see Table 1).
 After those rules were presented, participants completed a series of practice trials in which they determined whether an English sentence was an example of that tense or not (on the basis of those rules; see Table 2 for examples).

-Phase 2 involved learning the suffixes that are to be used to conjugate verbs for different pronouns in the tense (Table 1).
-Three suffixes were learned per tense (one corresponding to each of three pronouns: "I", "you", and "we").
-Each of those suffixes was appropriate for conjugating Spanish root verbs that had the common "-ar" ending, such as "hablar" (to speak).
+Phase 2 involved learning the suffixes that are to be used to conjugate verbs for different pronouns in the tense (see Table 1).
+Three suffixes were learned per tense (one corresponding to each of three pronouns: "I," "you," and "we").
+Leach of those suffixes was appropriate for conjugating Spanish root verbs that had the common "-ar" ending, such as "hablar" (to speak).
 Participants completed one practice trial per suffix.
 That trial involved appending the correct suffix to a given root verb (see Table 2 for examples).
-Hence, across tense and suffix, there were six possible correct answers (i.e., 2 tenses x 3 suffixes per tense).
+Hence, across tense and suffix, there were six possible correct answers (i.e., Two tenses × Three suffixes per tense).

-Phase 3 involved participants practicing what they had learned by conjugating Spanish "-ar" root verbs into new Spanish fill-in-the-blank sentences (see Table 2 for examples).
+Phase 3 involved participants practicing what they had learned by conjugating Spanish "-ar" root verbs into new Spanish fill-inthe-blank sentences (see Table 2 for examples).

 Whether all three phases occurred in succession for one tense, or occurred in a manner which alternated between tenses, depended on training group assignment (i.e., interleaved or blocked).
-After participants completed all three phases for both tenses, they provided a metacognitive judgment of difficulty (e.g., "How easy was it to learn Spanish verb conjugation?") and/or learning.
+After participants completed all three phases for both tenses, they pro-